Louisiana Style Slow Cooked Soul Food Gourmet Ramen Noodles!

-Soul food often makes use of many items that snobbish gourmands have no taste for.
+Soul food often makes use of many items that snobbish folks have no taste for.
 Chicken gizzards, chicken feet, liver, chitterlings, trotters, snouts, ears, neck bones and hocks are all items that down to earth country folk have a taste for.
 Well, to be honest, chitterlings are kind of an acquired taste, even for down home country folk!
-I like chitterlings, but not every soul food fan does.
-Ce est la vie!

-Smoked ham hock is a popular flavor with nearly any crowd.
-Unsmoked, uncured, fresh raw ham hock has a stronger flavor.
-Raw ham hocks tend to find their way into deep south cooking and soul food cooking close to the same day that a pig was slaughtered.
-Most often, good healthy pig leg meat is dark and stronger tasting than the rest of the pig.
-Country folk tend to use tomatoes, seasoning, onions and peppers to tame the strong flavor of uncured pork leg meat, especially when wild hog leg meat is simmering away.
-Wild hogs taste the strongest.
+Smoked ham hock is a popular flavor with nearly any kind of crowd.
+Unsmoked, uncured, fresh raw pork hocks have a stronger flavor than cured smoked ham hocks.
+Raw pork hocks tend to find their way into deep south cooking and soul food cooking close to the same day that a pig was slaughtered.

 Stewed tomato and okra is a popular southern vegetable recipe.
 Pork hocks that are stewed with tomato and okra is an old time down home favorite.
 Especially in Louisiana, where some of the best tomatoes in the world are grown.